Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay: Total Dominating Sets and Open Neighborhood Ideals

 Now we consider a specific case when $S = V$, the entire vertex set.

-\begin{definition} A subset $D \subseteq V(G)$ is a \emph{total dominating set (TD-set) of $G$} if $N(D) = V(G)$.
-We say $D$ is a \emph{minimal TD-set} if no proper subset of $D$ is a TD-set.
-We say $G$ is \emph{unmixed} if every minimal TD-set of $G$ has the same size. \end{definition}
+\begin{definition} A subset $D \subseteq V(G)$ is a \emph{total dominating set (TDS) of $G$} if $N(D) = V(G)$.
+We say $D$ is a \emph{minimal TDS} if no proper subset of $D$ is a TDS.
+We say $G$ is \emph{WTD} if every minimal TDS of $G$ has the same size. \end{definition}

-The minimal TD-set problem on graphs is a well studied subject in graph theory \cite{MR3060714}, and finding the size of the smallest minimal TD-set of a graph turns out to be an NP-complete problem \cite{MR752045}.
-Also, finding and characterising unmixed graphs (also called \emph{well totally dominated graphs}) is an interesting problem \cite{MR942485, MR4197372}.
-In this paper, we focus on the unmixedness property of trees to establish our goal.
+The minimal TDS problem on graphs is a well studied subject in graph theory \cite{MR3060714}, and finding the size of the smallest minimal TDS of a graph turns out to be an NP-complete problem \cite{MR752045}.
+Also, finding and characterising WTD graphs is an interesting problem \cite{MR942485, MR4197372}.
+In this paper, we focus on the WTD-ness of trees to establish our goal.

 \begin{definition} The \emph{open neighborhood ideal of $G$} in $R = A[V]$ is the ideal generated by the monomials of the open neighborhoods of the vertices of $G$

 \end{definition}

 \begin{example} Let $T$ be the following tree with vertex set $V = \set{v_1,v_2,\dots,v_8}$.